Ion Temperature Anisotropy Limits from Magnetic Curvature Scattering in Magnetotail Reconnection Jets

 \subsubsection{Cold ions dominated regime}

 In the first case, we consider that the ion population consists mainly of hot isotropic and cold ions, whereas Speiser ions are negligible ($n_s \approx 0$, $j_{sy} \approx 0$).
-Since cold ions are field-aligned counter-streaming beams, this regime corresponds to a parallel anisotropy, and Eq.~\ref{eq:a-total} becomes
+Since cold ions are field-aligned counter-streaming beams, this regime corresponds to a parallel anisotropy with